- Explore Lake Taupo Map

 Thanks to a brand new state-of-the-art ‘Snow Factory’, which has the ability to make snow in temperatures up to 25˚C, Whakapapa now boasts the longest ski season in Australasia.

-Happy Valley is scheduled to open on 2 July, with the 2018 season planned to go right through until 22 October.
+Happy Valley opened on 1 June, with the 2018 season planned to go right through until 22 October.
 Spring skiing can be the most fun you have all season, with blue sky days, spring snow, shorter lift queues and discounts on lift passes.

 Pumice is the new gold